40+ Sustainable Clothing Brands: The Ethical Fashion Masterlist

 11. PASSION LILIE

-Supply chain & labor practices: Manufactures only in World Fair Trade Organization certified family factories in India.
+Supply chain & labor practices: World Fair Trade Organization certified family factories in India.
 Provides all workers with fair wages, health care, and loan opportunities.

-Materials: Use ethically sourced ZQ Merino wool for all wool shoes and FSC-certified eucalyptus-derived TENCEL Lyocell for the “tree” shoes.
-Other materials include recycled plastic laces, bio-based TPU lace eyelets, and blended EVA and castor bean oil midsoles.
-Slowly switching to an innovative sugarcane-derived carbon-negative EVA outsole called SweetFoam.
+Materials: ZQ Merino wool for all wool shoes and FSC-certified eucalyptus-derived TENCEL Lyocell for the “tree” shoes.
+Other materials listed here

 Supply chain & labor practices: Provide full supply chain and sourcing transparency.
-Final assembly in WRAP-certified factories in South Korea and China.
+Final assembly in WRAP-certified factories.

 13. UNITED BY BLUE

-Supply chain & labor practices: Manufacture across just seven GOTS, OCS, and/or Fair Trade-certified factories in Turkey, China, Vietnam, and the USA.
-Publish yearly Impact Reports on the cumulative impact and practices of these factories.
+Supply chain & labor practices: Seven GOTS, OCS, and/or Fair Trade-certified factories in Turkey, China, Vietnam, and the USA.

-Materials: Indosole turns #TiresToSoles by making recycled tire flip flops combined with low-water vegan leather and plastic-free “ENVRO” fiber.
+Materials: Indosole turns #TiresToSoles combined with low-water vegan leather and plastic-free “ENVRO” fiber.

-Supply chain & labor practices: Limit the majority of their supply chain to Indonesia, from sourcing old tires from garages all the way to final manufacturing via local craftsmen.
+Supply chain & labor practices: Limits the majority of their supply chain to Indonesia.
 All entities audited yearly for social and environmental impact.

 Product range: Best eco friendly footwear brand for recycled flip flops.

-Supply chain & labor practices: Disclose where garments are made (and where materials are sourced) and an interactive map of all factories.
+Supply chain & labor practices: Interactive map of all factories.
 Audit their factories yearly.

-Product range: Best sustainable men’s clothing brand for outerwear, hoodies, work shirts, casual bottoms, and loungewear.
-Also carry some women’s clothing.
+Product range: Best sustainable women and men’s clothing brand for outerwear, hoodies, work shirts, casual bottoms, and loungewear.

 17. AMOUR VERT

-Materials: Use primarily natural or cellulosic fibers like FSC-certified TENCEL Modal and Lyocell, organic cotton, Cupro, hemp, and merino wool.
-Also use recycled polyester and occasional blends of virgin spandex.
-All fabrics are dyed with non-toxic, biodegradable dyes.
+Materials: Natural or cellulosic fibers like FSC-certified TENCEL Modal and Lyocell, organic cotton, Cupro, hemp, and merino wool.
+Recycled polyester and some virgin spandex.

 Why we love them: Have planted over 300,000 trees through their Tees = Trees giving campaign.